dtsirlin/go-challenge/README.md

 A web application in Golang that exposes a REST endpoint that validates user credentials and returns JWT Token.

 Author: Daniel Tsirlin

 ## Setup
-- Docker must be installed on the machine
+How to set up the environment to run the application.

 ### Pre-requisites
+- Docker must be installed on the machine.
 - There must be a working internet connection on the machine this is run.

-### Build
-// TODO: everything

 ## Running
-How to test and run the application.
+How to run the application.

-### Test
-// TODO: everything

 ### Run Application

-// TODO: everything
+- Execute the makefile

 ## Assumptions
-- User/pass credentials created within server command
+- Username and password credential pairs created within server command
+- Username and passwords are case sensitive
+- To load protected endpoint, a valid JWT token is one that is a valid jwt token which is a non-expired access token associated to valid users

 ---